Photo: U.S. Department of Defense

-If you are concerned about your exposure to burn pits, talk to your health care provider or local VA Environmental Health Coordinator to help you get more information from a health care provider.
+If you are concerned about your exposure to burn pits, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.

 VA health care is available to all combat Veterans for conditions possibly related to service for five years after discharge.
 Not enrolled in the VA health care system?
 Apply online.

-Join the Airborne Hazards and Open Burn Pit Registry and contact your local Environmental Health Coordinator to help you complete the free voluntary medical evaluation, to help us learn more about potential health effects.
+Join the Airborne Hazards and Open Burn Pit Registry and contact your local Environmental Health Coordinator to help you complete the free voluntary medical evaluation.
 Check your eligibility and sign up through an online questionnaire.

 Compensation benefits for health problems

 Veterans may file a claim for disability compensation for health problems they believe are related to exposure to burn pits during military service.
 VA decides these claims on a case-by-case basis.
 File a claim online.